 How often is the draw?

-Are the winnings paid out all at once or in instalments?
+Are the winnings paid out all at once or in installments?

 There are different kinds of lotteries available online and in betting shops.
 In online casinos specialising on lottery, you can take part in fascinating lottery draws around the globe, including: